 Preparing For & Executing the Candidate Submittal Call

-While prospecting and cold calling get a ton of well deserved attention, and executing the initial face to face sales meeting is sexy and what everyone is striving for, executing the candidate submittal call is probably the most pivotal step for IT staffing sales professionals.
-Yet when customers come to me and say “Dan, we need sales training,” very rarely do I hear sales leaders or owners say “we need help with executing the candidate submittal call.”
-But I know that doesn’t mean that every sales rep is nailing this key step in the sales process because just about everywhere I go sales leaders tell me that they need to improve their candidate (client) submittal to interview ratio.
+While prospecting for new business including cold calling, objection handling and running face to face sales meetings get a ton of well deserved attention, executing the candidate submittal call is probably the most pivotal step for IT staffing sales professionals.
+Just about everywhere I go sales leaders tell me that they need to improve their candidate (client) submittal to interview ratio.
 So why doesn’t the candidate submittal call garner more attention?
 Today it does!
-Today I’m going to share with you Five steps to properly preparing for and executing the candidate submittal call.

 Step 1.
 “Drill” Your Recruiter

-No, this is not about a salesperson going on a “power trip,” this is about knowing your product before you pitch it.
+No, this is not about a salesperson going on a “power trip,” this is about really knowing your candidate before you them to your customer.
 When a recruiter submits a candidate to you and asks you to submit them to your client, you should be asking your recruiter the following questions:

 - Why is this candidate interested in this opportunity?

 - Why do you feel this candidate is going to get this job?

 - On a scale of 1-10, how confident are you this candidate will get the job?